-Plum trees are a great option to add to your backyard orchard for both visual appeals and to have fresh fruit at your fingertips.
+Plum trees are a great option to add to your backyard orchard for both visual appeal and to have fresh fruit at your fingertips.
 If you love to can fresh fruit or use fruit in your baked goods, a blue damson plum tree is a wonderful option for you.

 We will break down the different ways you can use Damson plums as well as how to successfully add a blue Damson Plum tree to your backyard space.